-Actual exploitation remains one of the top-line concerns and limits of FOPLP technology.
+Actual exploitation remains one of the main concerns and limits of FOPLP technology.
 The project intends to expand the current cost model with a granular routing model, also covering other packaging architectures and opportunities for introducing the required software adjustments with an eye on ease of use.

 The consortium includes a dedicated corporate membership category for commercial partners.
 Individual payment plans are available on request, with cancellation options from year 2.
 The membership fee covers the fundamental research in all R&D activities.